canonical/vanilla-framework/templates/docs/patterns/modal.md

 View example of the modal pattern
 </a></div>

+Optional footer element with a `p-modal__footer` class name can be added to the modal dialog to provide additional options.

+<div class="embedded-example"><a href="/docs/examples/patterns/modal/footer/" class="js-example" data-height="400">
+View example of the modal with a footer
+</a></div>

 ### Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.